 Google Adsense is one of the easiest ways to make money online.
 However, getting banned from Adsense happens too quick for many reasons.
-In this post, you will learn the 8 Tips to Stop Adsense Account from getting banned.
+In this post, you will learn the 8 Tips to Stop Adsense Ban.

-- 1 8 Tips to Stop Adsense Account from getting banned
+- 1 8 Tips To Stop Adsense Ban

 Using AdSense ads on a blog, right?

 Okay, the first step to take care of AdSense is:

 Publish unique content every time.
 Never publish plagiarized or copied content to your blog.
 As it is still the habit of many bloggers that they copy/steal content from other sites.